hanabi/hanabi.github.io/Reference.md

 #### The Suboptimal Save Prompt & The Suboptimal Save Finesse

 * If the other copy of a card is in the trash already, then the remaining copy needs to be saved.
 These cards are allowed to be saved with either a color clue or a number clue.
-* If both types of clues will **only** introduce one new card, then it is said that that there is a "free choice" between the two clue types.
+* If both types of clues will **only** introduce one new card, then it is said that that there is a *Free Choice* between the two clue types.
 * In this situation, the clue type will be chosen that "fills in" the other ancillary cards in the hand or gives important negative information.
 * If a clue type is chosen that is clearly worse than the other one, then the clue giver must be trying to communicate something extra.
 * The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.